2021 AFL season: Pre-season

-AAMI Community Series
+The 2021 AAMI Community Series was played before the home and away season.
+The competition did not have a grand final or overall winner.
+All matches were televised live on Fox Footy as well as on the Kayo Sports app.

-The pre-season series of games returned as the 2021 AAMI Community Series, with teams playing one game each.
-The games were stand-alone, with no overall winner of the series.
-All games were televised live on Fox Footy.
+The series was originally set to feature 18 matches across three weekends, with each team playing twice.
+However in light of changing domestic border restrictions due to the COVID-19 pandemic, the series was reduced to one weekend in March.
+Victorian clubs played each other, while non-Victorian clubs were originally scheduled to play opponents from neighbouring states.
+Clubs were free to schedule practice matches with other clubs from their own state beforehand with AFL approval.
+The schedule was revised for a third time on 25 February.
+All teams played pre-season games within their home states, to minimise travel before the season began.

-Home and away season
+Home-and-away season

 A full 23-round fixture for the 2021 season was released in December 2020; but dates, times and broadcasters were initially revealed only for the first six rounds, with the league intending to release the remaining dates in four-to-six weeks blocks with at least a month's notice during the season.

 Through the below tables, there were many matches played before no crowd or a heavily restricted attendance, all of which were caused by the local COVID-19 conditions at the time of the match.
 Where the venue for the match was altered due to COVID-19 restrictions, the original venue is noted; in cases where the competing teams had a return match later in the season, the clubs sometimes swapped home games.